-At this point, you have a better understanding of the important characteristics of the majority of DJ cd players.
-The Reloop’s first true cross media player offers most of this features and for a very affordable price.
+At this point, you have a better understanding of the crucial characteristics of the majority of DJ cd players.
+The Reloop’s first true cross media player offers most of these features and for a very affordable price.

 Reloop RMP-3 Alpha covers the needs of the most.
-With auto loop points, 4 cue points and 9 DSP effects to experiment and perform live.
+With auto loop points, four cue points and 9 DSP effects to experiment and perform live.
 It supports all major audio formats and also offers USB connectivity.
-Nice also to see that all control elements, buttons, knob, encoder, fader and jog wheel are MIDI compatible.
+Nice also to see that all control elements, buttons, knob, encoder, fader, and jog wheel are MIDI compatible.

 Another DJ cd player that with only one USB you can perform live.
-Connecting two RMP-3 Alpha players throw USB audio link you only need one source.
+Connecting two RMP-3 Alpha players through USB audio link, you need one source.
 The only thing I dislike here is the small screen which only displays track info and no waveforms.

 Conclusion: The Reloop RMP-3 Alpha has a bit better built quality then the above but still not as good as CDJ’s by Pioneer.
 It is a bit more pricey and the absence of a waveform display may be a deal-braker for some DJs.
 However if you cannot afford a Pioneer CDJ player, this piece of equipment is ideal for home practice and small events.

 More DJ media players you might want to take a closer look